 The vision has always been clear, create an environment that embraces the undervalued community of passionate technology entrepreneurs.
 To make this vision a reality we needed to perform 3 missions all working in parallel of each other.
 We are very excited to have two operating missions in action.
 This section of our site will serve as the hub for Mission 3, The Community.

-We recently renovated the historic building at 1600 Main Street in Venice CA, 90291 designed by famous architect Steven Ehrlich.
-The 10,000 square foot property, where part of the Venice roller coaster once stood, had a simple goal, bring everyone who shared the same drive and passion under one roof and lets see what happens.
+We recently renovated the historic building at 1600 Main Street in Venice, CA designed by famous architect Steven Ehrlich.
+The 10,000 square foot property, where part of the Venice roller coaster once stood, has a simple goal, bring everyone who shares the same drive and passion under one roof and lets see what happens.
 Our facility is now home to dozens of startups and eager entrepreneurs.
-Find out more here.

 We can't begin to explain how excited we are for technology companies in Los Angeles.
 We are honored you let us contribute.

 Subscribe for events & happenings at Amplify and around the Los Angeles community.

 Amplify Mentor Event: Recent trends and innovations in early-stage venture financings